 Simulations are set up using YAML or JSON files, see for example minimal.yml, for a Metropolis Monte Carlo simulation of charged Lennard-Jones particles in a cubic PBC box.
-Running with produces an output file, out.json, with move statistics, system properties etc. The script yason.py merely converts from YAML to JSON as the former, easier to read, is used in all examples.
+Running with yason.py minimal.yml | faunus produces an output file, out.json, with move statistics, system properties etc. The script yason.py merely converts from YAML to JSON as the former, easier to read, is used in all examples.
 For more examples, see the examples folder.